Biedrzu/Cypress-Web-Tests-Automation/README.md

 # Additional info
-1. I decided to write those tests without Classes as I believe it is not necessary in such cases.
+1. I decided to write those tests without Classes as I believe using modules can be more transparent when writing tests in JS/TS.

 2. When entering https://demoqa.com/books there is an error visible in the console:
 "Uncaught TypeError: g(...).setup is not a function" which causes Cypress to automatically fail.